charlesreid1/charlesreid1.github.io/pelican/content/registry-pattern.md

     REGISTRY = {}

     def __new__(cls, name, bases, attrs):
+        # instantiate a new type corresponding to the type of class being defined
+        # this is currently RegisterBase but in child classes will be the child class
         new_cls = type.__new__(cls, name, bases, attrs)
-        """
-            Here the name of the class is used as key but it could be any class parameter.
-        """
         cls.REGISTRY[new_cls.__name__] = new_cls
         return new_cls